FAIRmat-NFDI/nomad-analysis/docs/how_to/extend_jupyter_analysis.md

 ### Customize pre-defined notebook cells

-When a notebook is generated from a Jupyter Analysis entry, it contains some pre-defined code cell (for example, for data loading).
-To add more pre-defined cells, override the `write_predefined_cells` method, which defines the code cells added to generated notebooks:
+When a notebook is generated from a Jupyter Analysis entry, it contains data loading code as part of the header.
+To add more pre-defined cells, implement the `write_predefined_cells` method, which defines the code cells added to generated notebooks:

 ```python
 class MyCustomAnalysis(JupyterAnalysis, EntryData):